 If you find pumice stones and manual foot files tiring, well, this version 2.0 foot file is for you!
-This battery-powered foot file sands and smooths calluses at the push of a button.
+This rechargeable, battery-powered foot file sands and smooths calluses at the push of a button.
+There are three heads of varying textures: coarse, medium, and fine.
+I find it works best to do a pass with each, starting at coarse and ending with fine.
 The roller turns 360 degrees for all your foot crevices and the roller is refillable.

 Masks are the new, better way to chemically exfoliate your feet.
 While exfoliating foot creams have been around for ages (such as Amlactin), the fact is that we use our feet constantly and lotions end absorbing into the floor, socks, or bed sheets instead of staying on our skin.
 Foot masks use plastic, temporary socks to keep the chemicals close to the skin while still allowing us to walk around the house.

 This fresh-smelling foot mask combines glycolic, lactic and salicylic acids to chemically exfoliate the feet.
 Tea tree oil gives the blend an antibacterial and antifungal boost.
 Wear this mask for at least 60 minutes and the skin will slowly peel and renew itself over the next two weeks.

 For a gentler, vegan-safe mask, try this coconut oil and Vitamin E infused darling from Glow and Holler.
 After 60-90 minutes, the lactic and glycolic acids start working and you’ll see the grossly satisfying peel for the next week.